jucosie/snakemake-pgx/README.md

 ### Prerequisites

-We have tried to include all the tools necessary for the pipeline to work as wrappers, or via Conda envirotnments.
+We have tried to include all the tools necessary for the pipeline to work as wrappers, or via Conda environments.
 Even so, it is necessary to install locally:
 * [GATK4 (2.1.0)](https://github.com/broadinstitute/gatk).
 GATK4 requires Java 8 to run.
 The path to the GATK wrapper script must be in the user's ``PATH`` variable.
 * [Picard](https://github.com/broadinstitute/picard/releases).
 The path to the ``.jar`` file has to be specified in the configuration file.